 Interest rate risk: As a means of limiting its exposure to fair value losses caused by rising interest rates, the Division invests primarily in both short and long-term investments maturing within five years from the date of purchase.
 The intent is to avoid the need to sell securities prior to maturity.
-Investment maturities are disclosed in the table on the following page.
+Investment maturities are disclosed in the Concentration of Credit Risk section.